On this page, we would like to inform you about the surgical treatment methods for children suffering from spasticity.

 For children and adolescents with infantile cerebral palsy who turn to the Center for Social Pediatrics at Charité Hospital, the independent pediatric neurosurgery division is the first in Germany to offer an operation which leads to long-term improvement the likes of which could not be achieved before.

-In close cooperation with Prof. T. S. Park of St. Louis Children's Hospital in Missouri, the former head pediatric neurosurgeon Dr. med.
-Hannes Haberl has established the method of one level, microscopic selective dorsal rhizotomy established there at Charité Hospital.
-With an experience which exceeds 150 rhizitomies this operation is currently performed by Dr. Med.
-Matthias Schulz and PD Dr. Ulrich-Wilhelm Thomale.
+The method of one level, microscopic selective dorsal rhizotomy is established at Charité Hospital since 2008.
+With an experience which exceeds 150 rhizotomies this operation is currently performed by PD Dr. med.
+Matthias Schulz and Prof. Dr. med.
+Ulrich-Wilhelm Thomale.
 Its success goes far beyond the results of the previously performed combination of conservative treatment and orthopedic procedures.

 - This procedure considerably improves the ability to stand and walk.